Good luck hurting anyone in this Fighting Game

 , Marathon Boss

-and type 1 Mutual Disadvantage
+and the mutual invulnerability Mutual Disadvantage

 .
 Contrast the inversion Rocket Tag Gameplay